SudarshiniTyagi/DatingGameArchitecture/README.md

 * `self.n` The number of attributes
 * `self.time_left` The amount of time remaining out of 120 seconds
+* `self.weight_history` A list of previous weights provided by player
 * `candidate_history` A list containing all of the previous candidates provided by the matchmaker

 ## Matchmaker Client